-I first became involved in colour trends 14 years ago when studying woven design at the Royal College of Art in London.
-Students often take all sorts of work to make ends meet while studying, but I was lucky enough to find part-time work at the British arm of a famous French trend agency.
-I still contribute to this day and it gives me great insight into colour and future trends.
+I first became involved in colour trends 19 years ago when studying woven design at the Royal College of Art in London.
+Students often take all sorts of work to make ends meet but I was lucky in finding part-time work at the British arm of a famous French trend agency.

 This is always a strong theme in the trends and a focus on linen, hemp, jute and cotton, especially with natural undyed yarns is strongly apparent in fabric, or showing hand-made craftsmanship.
 For the collection we expanded our natural yarn-based fabrics by introducing new weights of cloth.
 While in blind accessories we created new natural pulls that are both beautifully handmade and also use 100% natural fibres with a strong focus on jute and mineral and organic fibres.